emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

    - `Select range of listed archives` - files that matches selected range will be displayed in the list (default **last 14 days**)
    - `Search text` - field for entering the text to be searched
    - `File name` - list of archive files that will be searched
-   - `Enable searching in encrypted archives` - enable option to search in encrypted archives
+   - `Enable searching in encrypted archives` - enable option to search in encrypted archives.

 ![](/media/media/04_archive_create-search-task.png)